 Then the next thing to do is prime the hose with water.
 To do so, turn the pool pump on and submerge the vacuum head while holding the other open end of the pool hose.
 Find jet return lines in your pool, then insert there the other open end of the vacuum hose.

 You’ll notice that there will be bubbles rising up from the vacuum head; this means that the air inside the hose is getting ejected by water.
 Once bubbles stopped rising above the vacuum head, it meant that the hose was completely primed.

 Then after priming quickly and without losing any water, connect the one open end of the hose to the skimmer inlet (where we previously installed the skimmer plate).

-Before scrubbing, you can decide the pool filter valve setting that you want to use.
+Before scrubbing, you can decide on the pool filter valve setting that you want to use.
 Usually, there are two available settings: filter setting and waste setting.
 The filter setting directs the vacuumed water into the filter system of the pool.

-After setting the valve, then you now scrub the bottom of your pool.
+After setting the valve, you now scrub the bottom of your pool.
 Do it systematically.
 Move the vacuum back and forth and do it from the shallow end of the pool to the deeper end.